alicejgibbons/dapr-argocd/README.md

-# Dapr + Argo CD + Redis PubSub Example
+# Dapr + Argo CD Example

-This repository demonstrates how to deploy Dapr and Redis using Argo CD, along with a sample Go application that uses Dapr's pub/sub building block with Redis as the message broker.
+This repository demonstrates how to deploy Dapr and Redis using Argo CD, along with a sample application that uses Dapr's State Management building block with Redis.

 ## Repository Structure

 - `/gitops`: Contains all Argo CD, Dapr, and Redis configuration files
-- `/app`: Contains the sample Go publisher and subscriber applications
+- `/app`: Contains the sample node and python applications

 ## Prerequisites

 - Kubernetes cluster (v1.21+ recommended)
 - kubectl configured to access your cluster
 - Helm v3
-- Docker (for building application images)
 - Git

 ## Step 1: Install Argo CD